ClementNerma/NightOS/docs/specs/shell-scripting.md

 # 1. Here, "test" is considered to be of type "any"

-if test isnt list[num]
+if test isnt list[int]
   # 2. Here, "test" is considered to be of type "any"
   exit
 end

-# 3. Here, "test" is considered to be of type "list[num]"
+# 3. Here, "test" is considered to be of type "list[int]"
-# > Because it's impossible for "test" to not be "list[num]" as in that case the program would have exited
+# > Because it's impossible for "test" to not be "list[int]" as in that case the program would have exited
 ```

 This can be used to check complex structures as well: